hashgraph/hedera-services/test-clients/uniswap-go-clients/README.md

 We cover each choice below, after discussing how to configure and target the clients.

-:info:&nbsp; Please note the following simplifications:
+:information_source:&nbsp; Please note the following simplifications:
  - Each pool is initialized with a price of 1 (that is, `sqrtPriceX96=79228162514264337594000000000`), and a pool fee of `0.05%` (500 basis points).
  - All liquidity positions are minted at the widest possible interval allowed by the chosen fee; that is, in the tick range `[-887270, +887270]`.